Trotyl15/ViTwo/README.md

 ## Usage Instructions

 1. **Check Video Duration**
    - Ensure the duration displayed in ViTwo matches the actual video duration.
-If not, click the "Reload" button.
+If not, click the "reload" button.

 2. **Connect with Friends**
    - Enter a room number that you and your friends have agreed upon.